SpaceEzhik/Text-2-SQL/readme.md

 #### Gemini setup

 1. Get Gemini API key: Follow the [instructions](https://ai.google.dev/gemini-api/docs/api-key).
-2. Configure your environment: Add your acquired key to `.env` file.
+2. Configure your environment: Add your acquired key to the `.env` file.

 ### Guardian setup

-If you're skipping the anti-fraud system, simply set `enabled` attribute to `False` in `GuardianSettings` in the [config file](./config.py).
+If you're skipping the anti-fraud system, simply set the `enabled` attribute to `False` in `GuardianSettings` in the [config file](./config.py).

 Otherwise, you should train it yourself: